 - Data from the national system for police investigations is automatically uploaded into Europol's Information System.
 The database of ongoing investigations is connected to an automated data loader in Europol's Information System.
-New information is inserted, existing information is enhanced and old information is removed daily.
+New information is inserted, existing information is enhanced, and old information is removed daily.
 This process is completely automated.
 The Europol National Unit handles hits occurring between national investigations and foreign investigations, already available within Europol's Information System.
-[The Netherlands, 2021]
+[The Netherlands, 2021] - Integration of QUEST (Querying Europol Systems) with the national query system to perform searches in the Europol Information System.
+In addition, the searching scope was extended to all objects that are available in the system and the same search functionality will be available for Customs.
+This has increased the number of searches, making the Member State the third most active using the search functionality in 2024.
+[Hungary, 2024]